divy-nsh/EICAR-FILE-BASE64/README.md

-Using Eicar files from user fire1ce and encoding them into base64 for easy transfer over the restricted enviorments
+Using Eicar files from user fire1ce and encoding them into base64 for easy transfer over the restricted environments

-Just copy the eicar_encode.py to use EICAR file in restricted environment
+Just copy the eicar_encode.py to use EICAR file in restricted environments